visgl/luma.gl/docs/api-reference/core/model.md

 ```

 ### Provide attribute data using VertexArray object
-`VertexArray` is a WebGL2 only feature.

 A `VertexArray` object can be build and passed to `Model.draw()` to provide attribute data.
 Attribute data can be changed by changing `VertexArray` object.

 ```js
 // construct the model.